stickermule/rump/README.md

 ## Why.

+There's no easy way to get/sync data from an [AWS ElastiCache]( http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ClientConfig.RestrictedCommands.html ) Redis cluster.

 > **@bdq**: Hey, let's keep our staging Redis containers in sync with our AWS ElastiCache. `BGSAVE` and copy the .rdb?

 >**@badshark**: Yeah, awesome, let me try...
-[Nope, not supported.](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ClientConfig.RestrictedCommands.html).
+[Nope, not supported](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ClientConfig.RestrictedCommands.html).

 >**@bdq**: Ah, that's bad.
 We'll have to set the containers as `SLAVEOF`?

 >**@badshark**: That makes sense, doing it...
-[Nope, not supported.](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ClientConfig.RestrictedCommands.html).
+[Nope, not supported](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ClientConfig.RestrictedCommands.html).

 >**@bdq**: WAT.
 Let's use an open source tool to do the sync?